Concept Batavian Lettuce - Organic

 Lactuca sativa

-(51 days) The Concept here is a combination of a batavian with a romaine.
+(51 days) Open-pollinated.
+The Concept here is a combination of a batavian with a romaine.
 As the plant reaches full maturity, the whorling thick succulent juicy medium-green leaves start to close up at the top.
 Can be used for baby lettuce or allowed to mature into a vase-like bunch.
 As with most batavian types, it is relatively tolerant of hot weather and rarely bitter.
 “Concept is the only lettuce I can be sure of in Florida summers,” relates Marilynn Marcks of Port St. Lucie, Fla.

 OGThis item is certified organic